 Pediatric physical therapists do more than simply diagnose and treat an injury.
 They have a passion for kids, and bring that passion into the work they do to get your child back to being a kid.
 Many pediatric physical therapists were child-athletes themselves, and come to your family with a unique understanding of what your young child or teenager may be going through.

 Pediatric physical therapy is also provided in a fun, kid-friendly atmosphere that makes kids and teens feel more at ease during their treatment.
 It’s warm, welcoming and provides age-appropriate challenges, creating a safe space for your child to get better.

 If you think your child needs sports physical therapy, talk to your pediatrician contact us at 404-785-KIDS (5437).
-Learn more about physical therapy at Children's Healthcare of Atlanta
+Learn more about sports physical therapy at Children's Healthcare of Atlanta

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on Children’s Healthcare of Atlanta team are independent providers and are not our employees.